-Wheaton, a Federalist, was the representative for Massachusetts's 10th congressional district from 1815 to 1817.
+Wheaton was the representative for Massachusetts’s 10th congressional district and was a Federalist.
+He served from 1815 to 1817.

 From May 1809 to Mar 1817, Wheaton missed 159 of 1,071 roll call votes, which is 14.8%.
 This is on par with the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 |Dec 1810-Mar 1811||104||20||19.2%||43rd|

 |Dec 1815-Apr 1816||72||24||33.3%||74th|